qs-crocodyle/itemlevel-turtle/README.md

 ## Installation

-1. Download the folder and rename it to "ItemLevel"
+Option 1: Download the folder and copy it to Wow-Directory\Interface\AddOns

-2. Copy "ItemLevel" to Wow-Directory\Interface\AddOns
+Option 2: Use [GitAddonsManager](https://woblight.gitlab.io/overview/gitaddonsmanager/).
+Click "+" on the menu and add this repo directly -- https://github.com/qs-crocodyle/itemlevel-turtle.git It is very convenient to keep your addons up to date with GitAddonsManager (simply click the upward arrow on the menu).